elix1er/kageguard_flutter/README.md

 - [Supported Platforms](#supported-platforms)
 - [FAQ & Troubleshooting](#faq--troubleshooting)

-# Contributing to wireguard_flutter
+# Contributing to kageguard_flutter

-Thank you for your interest in contributing to wireguard_flutter!
+Thank you for your interest in contributing to kageguard_flutter!
 We appreciate your help in making this project better.

 Before you start contributing, please take a moment to read the following guidelines.